The Thing — Animation Character Design Drawing

 Medium

-Graphite on animation paper
+Graphite on 12-field animation paper, three-peg punched

 Condition